shrmiao/shrmiao.github.io/_news/announcement_260311.md

 related_posts: false
 ---

-I was featured in a podcast by Oxford Sparks: https://www.oxfordsparks.ox.ac.uk/podcasts/how-do-you-convert-co2-to-rock/
+I was featured in a podcast episode by Oxford Sparks.
+Had a lovely conversation about [carbon capture and storage] (https://www.oxfordsparks.ox.ac.uk/podcasts/how-do-you-convert-co2-to-rock/)